 Orphan Train is an unforgettable story of friendship and second chances that highlights a little-known but historically significant movement in America’s past.
 Penobscot Indian Molly Ayer is close to “aging out” out of the foster care system.
 A community service position helping an elderly woman clean out her home is the only thing keeping Molly out of juvenile detention or worse.
 As she helps Vivian sort through her possessions and memories, Molly learns that she and Vivian aren’t as different as they seem to be.
 A young Irish immigrant orphaned in New York City, Vivian was put on a train to the Midwest with hundreds of other children whose destinies would be determined by luck and chance.
 Molly discovers that she has the power to help Vivian find answers to mysteries that have haunted her for her entire life—answers that will ultimately free them both.

-May 27th – Melville in Love: The Secret Life of Herman Melville and the Muse of Moby-Dick by Michael Shelden
+Please Note: August 26th – Melville in Love: The Secret Life of Herman Melville and the Muse of Moby-Dick by Michael Shelden

 In Melville in Love Pulitzer Prize-finalist Michael Shelden sheds light on this literary mystery to tell a story of Melville’s passionate, obsessive, and clandestine affair with a married woman named Sarah Morewood, whose libertine impulses encouraged and sustained Melville’s own.
 In his research, Shelden discovered unexplored documents suggesting that, in their shared resistance to the “iron rule” of social conformity, Sarah and Melville had forged an illicit and enduring romantic and intellectual bond.
 Emboldened by the thrill of courting Sarah in secret, the pleasure of falling in love, and the excitement of spending time with literary luminaries—like Dr. Oliver Wendell Holmes and Nathaniel Hawthorne—Melville found the courage to take the leap from light works of adventure to the hugely brilliant, utterly subversive Moby-Dick.